alunelo/azure-network-protocols/README.md

 </p>

 <h1>Domain Name Server Configuration </h1>
-This project explores the fundamental IT concepts behind VPN technology using Proton VPN.
-The primary objective was to observe how a VPN affects network behavior, including IP address changes, location masking, DNS resolution, and encrypted traffic. <br />
+This project explores Domain Name System (DNS) management and analysis using PowerShell, CNAME records, and Windows Server Manager.
+The goal was to observe how DNS resolves domain names, analyze different record types, and use PowerShell commands to interact with DNS settings efficiently. <br />

 <h2>Environments and Technologies Used</h2>